Uniform Child Custody Jurisdiction and Enforcement Act: Modification of custody determination

 Once a custody determination has been made, a court of another state does not have authority to modify the determination, unless the state with jurisdiction determines that it does not have jurisdiction as noted above, or any state court determines that the child, parents and any acting parents do not reside in the state which has jurisdiction.

-To continue with the example of an initial custody determination above, let us say that Chris' father gets custody of Chris in the Iowa courts, and the mom moves to Arkansas.
+To continue with the example of an initial custody determination above, let us say that Chris's father gets custody of Chris in the Iowa courts, and the mom moves to Arkansas.
 If Chris spends the summer with his mom in Arkansas, his mom cannot go to the Arkansas courts and attempt to modify custody - Iowa has continuing jurisdiction.

 Emergency orders

 A state that does not otherwise have jurisdiction may enter a temporary emergency order if the child is in danger and needs immediate protection.
 After issuing such an order, the state court should determine if there is an existing custody order from another state in effect.
 If there is an existing order, the emergency court must allow a reasonable time for the parties to return to the state having jurisdiction, and argue the issues to the court with jurisdiction.

 If there is no previous child custody order in existence, the emergency court's order will remain in effect until a determination is made in a court having "home state" jurisdiction over the child.
-If no determination is made, and the emergency court's state becomes the home state of the child, the emergency order becomes a final determination of custody...
+If no determination is made, and the emergency court's state becomes the home state of the child, the emergency order becomes a final determination of custody.

+Massachusetts Child Custody Jurisdiction Act

+Massachusetts is the only state that has not adopted the UCCJEA.
+Massachusetts follows the Massachusetts Child Custody Jurisdiction Act (MCCJA), under M.G.L. c.
+209B.